 In the years that followed I began to make trips back to visit the Philippines whenever I could afford to do so.
 Each trip was like a dream, sometimes arriving just in time to help someone get to the rural hospital in the town of Casiguran, and sometimes arriving hours too late.
 But whether I was in the Philippines or not, I prayed continually for the opportunity to help them in some way, and though the solution was not quick, God had a plan that was bigger than I imagined.

 His word never fails...

-In 1979, one of the biggest goals my parents had set was completed: the finished the Agta translation of the New Testament and had
+In 1977, one of the biggest goals my parents had set was completed: they finished the Agta translation of the New Testament.

 As I grew up, the greatest motivating factor for why my family wanted to help the Agtas, was a strong conviction that these people were precious to the God who created them.
 Unlike the attitudes that prevailed, we really believed that these people were special, and that with God on their side they would not only survive, but that they would thrive.
 But we also believed that, just like any people, their future depended on a knowledge of Jesus' love for them and an acceptance of that love.
 And so we shared that message of love in everyday life, however we could, and my parents spent 17 years translating the New Testament so that the Agtas could read the story for themselves.

-But something began to happen in 1999.
-The seeds that we had planted all those years were not planted in vain, and so thirty-seven years after my parents started their work, the Agtas began to turn to Jesus.
+But something began to happen in 1997.
+The seeds that we had planted all those years were not planted in vain, and so thirty-five years after my parents started their work, the Agtas began to turn to Jesus.
 Person after person turned to him, and in turn told others of God's work in their life.
-The result is that most Agtas now claim to follow Christ, and the result of that is that the infant mortality rate has dropped from being among the highest in the world to being close to the national average.
-Furthermore, the chaos and violence that were once a part of daily life, due to alcoholism, is almost unseen.
+The result is that most Agtas now claim to follow Christ, and the result of that is that the infant mortality rate has dropped from being the highest in the world (41% in the 1960s) to 16% in the 2000s.
+Furthermore, the chaos and violence that were once a part of daily life, due to alcoholism, is almost unseen today.